 African Americans in Kansas performed in a variety of musical ensembles and made an incredible impression on music in the state.
 Learn about the people and places that are key to Kansas’ musical history at “African American Musicians in Kansas 1860-1920” on Feb.
 18 at the Wichita Public Library-Advanced Learning Center.
 Born in Kansas, Lemuel Sheppard is a blues, folk and jazz musician who also interprets African American folk music.
 He will introduce the audience to Black musicians and the songs they performed in Kansas from 1860 to 1920.

 Praise the life of the Queen of Soul

 A tribute to the Queen of Soul, Aretha Franklin, Wichita Symphony Orchestra is presenting, “Aretha: A Tribute” on Feb.
 18. This program features Broadway veteran Capathia Jenkins and Darryl Williams performing some of her iconic hits such as Respect, Think, A Natural Woman, Chain of Fools and Amazing Grace.
 Broadway guests will be joined by Wichita's own gospel choir A.R.I.S.E. and the talents of local celebrities Injoy Fountain, Koko Blanton and Jaslyn Alexander.

 Visit the Kansas Sports Hall of Fame

 Learn about exceptional coaches and athletes from Kansas, including inductees Willie Jeffries, the first African American head football coach at the NCAA Division 1 level; NFL great Barry Sanders; and basketball star Lynette Woodard, who became the first female Harlem Globetrotter.
-The museum is closed to the public during the pandemic but you can request an appointment to view the exhibits by calling the Kansas Sports Hall of Fame.
+To visit the exhibits, request an appointment by calling the Kansas Sports Hall of Fame.